Bletchley Park: Section D and the explosives school

-Before the site was considered for use by GC&CS, it had been initially selected by Laurence Grand and established to be a school for his own section of the SIS called the Section for Destruction, or Section D, a paramilitary outfit specializing in irregular warfare, guerrilla warfare, and sabotage.
+Before the site was considered for use by GC&CS, it had been initially selected by Laurence Grand and established to be a school for his own section of the SIS called the Section for Destruction, or Section D, a paramilitary outfit specialising in irregular warfare, guerrilla warfare, and sabotage.
 This site was selected to be an experimental research and development station and explosives schoolhouse for a rather pyrotechnical team belonging to Section D. Modern sabotage from a scientific approach was a brand new field of science, and Bletchley was only one of many such early locations where new ingenious devices were studied.
 Grand was asked once to explain the conception behind this outfit, to which his response was: "We just want to blow off people's hats."

-They began their programs here on June 15, 1939.
+They began their programs here on 15 June 1939.
 The chemical engineer Colin Meek (D/X1), a recent graduate from Manchester University, employee of Imperial Chemical Industries and one of the early members of the team to invent plastic explosives, was selected to train recruits in the composition and usage of demolitions and explosives under the explosives program schoolmaster, Dr. Drane (D/X).

 However, when the war officially began, and the codebreakers finally moved in, they constantly complained that the noise of the explosives being tested by Section D made them lose their concentrations.
 The explosives testing of Section D was then moved to Aston House in November, several months after the codebreakers had set up shop.